Pelahatchie in Rankin County, Mississippi — The American South (East South Central)

 Marker series.
 This marker is included in the Mississippi Blues Trail marker series.

 Location.
 32° 18.801′ N, 89° 47.847′ W. Marker is in Pelahatchie, Mississippi, in Rankin County.
 Marker is on Second Street (U.S. 80) east of Goforth Street, on the right when traveling east.
+Located between the Pelahatchie Museum and the Pelahatchie Library.
 Touch for map.
-Located between the Pelahatchie Museum and the Pelahatchie Library.
 Marker is at or near this postal address: 716 Second Street, Pelahatchie MS 39145, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Centenary College (approx. 3.8 miles away); Choctaw Line The Ueltschey Tannery (approx. 7.7 miles away); Rankin County Courthouses (approx. 11.4 miles away); Rankin County War Memorial (approx. 11.4 miles away); Town Square (approx. 11.4 miles away); Rankin County Confederate Monument (approx. 11.4 miles away); Seminary Square (approx. 11.6 miles away).
+At least 8 other markers are within 12 miles Centenary College (approx. 3.8 miles away); Choctaw Line (approx. 4.4 miles away); The Ueltschey Tannery (approx. 7.7 miles away); Rankin County Courthouses (approx. 11.4 miles away); Rankin County War Memorial (approx. 11.4 miles away); Town Square (approx. 11.4 miles away); Rankin County Confederate Monument (approx. 11.4 miles away); Seminary Square (approx. 11.6 miles away).

 Regarding Rubin Lacy.
 Although Lacy's death certificate gave Pelahatchie as his burial site, his son John L. Lacy reports that he was buried in Bakersfield, California.